 - 2.1.
 The EP Scheme supports the improvement of all local bus services operating in the West Midlands. - 2.2.
 The EP Scheme area is the same as the EP Plan.
-It includes the entire West Midlands Combined Authority (WMCA) area, as shown in Figure 1. - 2.3.
-An original EP Scheme was made on 28 June 2021 and subsequently varied.
-This document is Variation 003. - 2.4.
-The EP Scheme has no specific end date and will be subject to a review by TfWM at least annually. - 2.5.
-Registered Local Bus Services with one or more stopping places within the EP Scheme area are classed as Qualifying Local Bus Services, except those with locally agreed exemptions, as set out below: - 2.5.0.
-Services run under sections 89 to 91 of the Transport Act 1985 where the authority retains all the revenue. - 2.5.1.
-Registered local services that are excursions or tours. - 2.5.2.
-Services operated under section 22 of the Transport Act 1985 (community bus services). - 2.5.3.
-Services that have 10% or less of their overall distance registered as local bus services. - 2.5.4.
-Services operated by vehicles that by law do not permit standing. - 2.5.5.
-Services operating under contract to local transport authorities outside of the area of the West Midlands Combined Authority3. - 2.6.
+It does not include the areas of the current Advanced Quality Partnership Schemes (AQPS) for Wolverhampton City Centre and Solihull Town Centre, as there can be no overlap between AQPS and EP Schemes.
+However, the EP Scheme will automatically incorporate the areas of the current AQPSs on their expiry or revocation, whichever is earliest.
+A map of the EP Plan and EP Scheme area is shown in Figure 1. - 2.3.
+The original EP Scheme was made on 28 June 2021, and the start date was 70 days after it had been made, with subsequent milestone dates by which certain facilities and measures and bus service operator obligations will be introduced.
+The EP Scheme will have no specific end date but will be subject to a review by TfWM at least annually. - 2.4.
+Registered Local Bus Services with one or more stopping places within the EP Scheme area are classed as 'qualifying local services', except those with locally agreed exemptions, as set out below: - 2.4.0.
+Services run under sections 89 to 91 of the Transport Act 1985 where the authority retains all the revenue. - 2.4.1.
+Registered local services that are excursions or tours. - 2.4.2.
+Services operated under section 22 of the Transport Act 1985 (community bus services). - 2.4.3.
+Services that have 10% or less of their overall distance registered as local bus services. - 2.4.4.
+Services operated by vehicles that by law do not permit standing. - 2.4.5.
+Services operating under contract to local transport authorities outside of the area of the West Midlands Combined Authority3. - 2.5.
 Bus services where all journeys operate under contract to WMCA through TfWM, will not need to comply with the vehicle requirements set out in this document for the duration of the current contract period.
-Any services procured after the EP Scheme was made must comply with the Scheme requirements. - 2.7.
+Any services procured after the EP Scheme was made must comply with the Scheme requirements. - 2.6.
 The Scheme embraces a wide range of facilities, measures and operator requirements.
 These encompass existing and on-going commitments, along with commitments made to facilitate delivery of particular programmes or Government-funded schemes, including Coventry All Electric Bus City and City Region Sustainable Transport Settlement (2022-2027) and the Bus Service Improvement Plan (to March 2025).